 Three of the themes which run through this book are God’s holiness, mankind’s sinfulness and the need for a sacrifice.
 Of course, the sacrifices offered here in Old Testament times were only temporary coverings for sin.
 They pointed to the ultimate sacrifice Jesus Christ, the only sinless, perfect, once and for all, sacrifice.

 What We Offer in Return

 I noticed several things as I read these two chapters.
-First, twice in chapter one the Israelites were told to bring an animal “without blemish.”
+First, twice in chapter 1, the Israelites were told to bring an animal “without blemish.”
 These were to be the best of the herd or flock.
 They were not to say, “Well, we might as well sacrifice this one, he’s probably not going to make it anyway.”
 They were to give Him their best.

 What do you offer up to God?
 Is it the things you really don’t care about anyway?
 Or do you say everything I have is Yours, Lord?
 I’m willing to lay down anything You ask me to lay down?